What is it?

 On the inside

 The 765-litre boot, with the rearmost seats folded, should suit every carrying whim of a family – even one that goes on spontaneous camping weekends.
 For such a big car it doesn’t seem to use its space as well as it could, however: there’s room for five, but the sixth and seventh seats are small.
 All fold flush with the floor, creating bus-like loading capacity but the boot floor is high.
-Audi’s familiar dashboard architecture means it’s clear and classy, though some of the trim surrounding the infotainment screen is slightly tacky alongside higher quality plastics.
+Audi’s familiar dashboard architecture means it’s clear and classy, though some of the trim surrounding the infotainment screen is a bit tacky.

 A mid-life tweak made the engines a little more parsimonious, with the start-stop equipped 3.0 TDI returning 39.2mpg average (in 204bhp guise).
 For a car so chunky, that ain’t bad – but really it’s the only way to reasonable running costs in a Q7.
 Audi’s ditched the thirsty old petrol engines but the one non-V6 alternative, the 4.2 TDI V8, isn’t much better than they were, at 30.7mpg.
 At least all Q7 are now decently equipped, with must-have leather now standard.